Correlations of error terms for weighted prime counting functions: Fourier transforms of distributions and densities

 On the other hand, an example of part~(b) is~$f = \psi$ and~$g = \psi_r$, for which the limiting logarithmic distribution of $\bigl( E^\psi(x), E^{\psi_r}(x) \bigr)$ is given by the first and fifth coordinates of the limiting logarithmic distribution of $\mathbf E(x)$; this yields $(0,0) + Y_1(1,0) + Y_2(0,1) = (Y_1,Y_2)$, which by definition has distribution~$\mu_2$.
 In this case, the statement of the theorem follows from Lemmas~\ref{lemma:mu_one_continuity} and~\ref{lemma:mu_one_max_support}. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{theorem:log_density_zeta}] Under our assumption of RH, note that Theorem~\ref{RH theorem} tells us that the hypothesis $\beta_f < \beta_g$ (which holds for all parts of this theorem) implies that $E^f(x) < E^g(x)$ for all sufficiently large~$x$.
+\begin{proof}[Proof of Theorem~\ref{theorem:log_density_zeta}] Assuming RH, note that Theorem~\ref{RH theorem} tells us that the hypothesis $\beta_f < \beta_g$ (which holds for all parts of this theorem) implies that $E^f(x) < E^g(x)$ for all sufficiently large~$x$.
 In particular, Corollary~\ref{nine mu1s cor} implies that

 in the notation of Definition~\ref{eta1 def}. \begin{enumerate}[label={\rm(\alph*)}] \item When $\beta_f=-1$ and $\beta_g=0$, we have $\Pr(-\beta_f<V_1) = \eta_1$ and $\Pr(V_1<-\beta_g) = \frac12$. \item When $\beta_f=0$ and $\beta_g=1$, we have $\Pr(-\beta_f<V_1) = \frac12$ and $\Pr(V_1<-\beta_g) = \eta_1$. \item When $\beta_f=-1$ and $\beta_g=1$, we have $\Pr(-\beta_f<V_1) = \Pr(V_1<-\beta_g) = \eta_1$. \end{enumerate} In all cases, we then have $\delta(E^f<0<E^g) = 1 - \delta(0<E^f) - \delta(E^g<0)$ by the absolute continuity of~$\mu_1$. \end{proof}